sebber/faker-factory/README.md

 - [Laravel](https://laravel.com/)

-As mentioned, Laravel was a big inspirations for me and how I learned to appreciate writing tests at all.
+As mentioned, Laravel was a big inspiration for me and how I learned to appreciate writing tests at all.

 - [Matt Pocock](https://www.mattpocock.com/)